repo-racers/repo-racers/docs/elite_membership/elite_membership.md

 ## Contact us

-For any questions or further details, please don't hesitate to reach out to us at [elite@reporacers.com](mailto:elite@reporacers.com).
+For any questions or further details, please don't hesitate to reach out to us at [elite@reporacers.com](mailto:elite@reporacers.com) or join our [Discord](https://discord.com/channels/1229786735161118882/1229786735161118885) server.
 Let's accelerate your projects together with Repo Racers Elite Membership Program!